UBC-MDS/noaastn/README.md

 ## Related Packages

   There are few packages in the python ecosystem like [noaa](https://pypi.org/project/noaa/), [noaa-coops](https://pypi.org/project/noaa-coops/), [noaa-sdk](https://pypi.org/project/noaa-sdk/) that do analysis related to NOAA weather station data.
 These tools are more focused on using the NOAA's [API service](https://www.ncei.noaa.gov/support/access-data-service-api-user-documentation) to obtain forecast information.
-They do not provide an interface to obtain historical weather data from the NOAA's FTP site.
+They do not provide an interface to obtain historical weather data from the NOAA's FTP site, process and visualize key weather parameters like this package do.

 ## Contributors